 Dr. Harry A. Burke, namesake of Omaha Burke High School, used racism to run Omaha Public Schools from 1946 to 1962.
 David Bristow, now an official with the Nebraska State Historical Society, wrote about an interview with Herb Rhodes, a North Omaha civil rights leader in the 50s and 60s.
 Rhodes said that Harry Burke once “proclaimed that as long as he was superintendent, there would not be a black educator in the school system, other than the two schools that served the black community,” because Burke opposed having black teachers “where white children would see a black person in a role of prominence or authority.”

 In 1976, the US government took the Omaha Public Schools to court because of its segregated schools.
 The US circuit court ordered Omaha to use busing to desegregate the district.
+They ordered the district to desegregate Omaha’s public schools, starting in September 1976.
 Suddenly, white flight swept through North Omaha, with hundreds of residents fleeing to the city’s western suburbs where there were few African Americans.
 White student enrollment in the district tanked, and African-American students were encouraged to travel across the city to predominantly white schools.

 In 1999, the school district adopted an open enrollment policy based on income instead of race, effectively ending busing.
 Resegregation has emerged throughout the 2000s.
 When state legislator Ernie Chambers promoted legislation to create three distinct learning communities controlled by Omaha neighborhoods organized largely around patterns of race and ethnicity, the conversation about race and education policy came back on the radar in the city.